botlate/text_extraction-legaldocs_w_vision/README.md

 ## Samples

-Sample images and their extracted outputs are provided in the `samples/` folder:
+Sample images and their extracted outputs are provided:

 - **pleading_cover.jpg**
 - **pleading_cover.txt**